JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 Add supplementary information to find server UDP packets and reply in an extended format with more info/wider fields if detected.
 Paginate UDP packets longer than the MTU across multiple packets.
+Use larger "packets" where useful in TCP connections.

 ### Sprites/blitter